safeledger logo

 Owning property as a free zone company offers a wealth of strategic benefits, but it also comes with important considerations.

-• Brand Credibility: Owning a physical office or commercial space enhances the company’s reputation with clients and partners, building trust and solidifying its presence.
+• Brand Credibility: A physical office enhances reputation and trust with clients and partners.

-• Tax Efficiency: Under the UAE’s Corporate Tax Law, the property may be a qualifying asset for a free zone company, potentially benefiting from a 0% corporate tax rate on income derived from it under specific conditions.
+• Tax Efficiency: The property may qualify under UAE Corporate Tax Law, potentially benefiting from a 0% corporate tax rate on income under specific conditions.

 Considerations